All About the Film School @ NNU

-When we do a departmental film shoot, or even a senior film, the students work as camera operators, Director of Photography, Production Designer, dolly grips, gaffers, key grips, etc.
+When we do a departmental film shoot, or even a senior film, the students work as camera operators, Director of Photography, Production Designer, dolly grips, gaffers, key grips, best boys, etc.

 But it doesn't stop there.
 With our contacts in the industry, we're constantly placing students on television and film crews throughout the Northwest.
-In 2012/13 alone, that meant working with Hollywood crews on national shows, lots of local production, and even a five-day trip to New York and Chicago working on film crews for three of our students.
+In 2014/15 alone, that's meant working with Hollywood crews on national shows, lots of local production, and even a five-day trip to New York and Chicago working on film crews for three of our students.
 In the past such opportunities have taken them to Singapore, the Winter Olympics, and Costa Rica.

 These jobs not only give real-world experience, but pay real money as well (beyond just travel, lodging and meals).

-College credits are great and essential in today's market, but when you leave NNU, you'll have much more than that.
+College credits are great and essential in today's market, but when you leave The Film School @ NNU, you'll have much more than that.
 You'll have screen credits.
 It's the cash of Hollywood.

 Senior ProjectEvery student in the Film School completes a major project during their senior year at NNU, such as a short film, television program, documentary, marketing video or feature film screenplay.